 If your spouse entered the U.S. without inspection or by using a fake visa, or has ever been deported from the U.S., your situation is more complicated than this article can address.
 You could have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

 If you have married, or plan to get married in your fiancé or spouse's home country, you will first need to look into Indonesia's requirements for legal marriage.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Indonesia included, and will reject your marriage certificate if it doesn't come from the proper source.
-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from Indonesia it considers valid.
-(Choose Indonesia from the menu, then scroll down the page.)
+Check the State Department's list of Civil Documents by Country to get further details on what documents from Indonesia it considers valid.
+(Enter "Indonesia," then scroll down the page.)
 You'll notice that in Indonesia, the proper source depends again on what religious institution your marriage took place in.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
+For a summary, see Marriage Laws in Your State.
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.